 Use case

-Vervoe, an HCM skills platform, used Twilio Segment to personalise ad copy to a target’s specific job role and objectives.
+Vervoe, an HCM skills platform, used Twilio Segment to personalize ad copy to a target’s specific job role and objectives.
 The company reported a 2x – 5x average lift in campaign conversions.
 And a 25% reduction in customer acquisition cost.
 All from switching to dynamic, role-specific messages.

 Predictive Analytics: Smarter Insights, Stronger ROI